Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

   RUN apt-get install -y curl  # if we add a new package here, it will use the cached apt-get update.
   ```

+- It's best to put layers that are likely to change often at the bottom of the Dockerfile, and layers that change less frequently at the top.
+This is because Docker uses a layered file system, and each layer is cached.
+If you change a layer, all the layers above it will be invalidated.
 - The last instruction in the Dockerfile should be `CMD` or `ENTRYPOINT`.
 This is because the last instruction is the one that will be executed when the container starts.
 If you put `RUN` as the last instruction, it will be executed when the image is built, not when the container starts.
 - The last layer should be the app code.
 This is because the last layer will be the one ran by default.
+- Set a non-root user.
+This is for security reasons.
+If you don't set a non-root user, the container will run as root, which is not recommended.
+- Empty the caches in the same layer: pip cache (`--no-cache-dir`), apt cache, apk cache, etc.
+- Disable the virtual environments (poetry, pipenv, etc.).
+This is because the container is already an isolated environment, so you don't need another isolated environment inside it.
+- Use `.dockerignore` to exclude files and directories from the context.

 ## Build the image